Last updated on May 13th, 2019 at 01:51 pm

-Being that an individual’s drug abuse is often influenced by his or her relationships with family members, these relationship dynamics need to change, or else there will be a greater chance the individual will eventually fall back into old habits even if he or she agrees to enter treatment.
+If these relationship dynamics don’t change, then there’s a greater chance the individual will eventually fall back into old habits even if he or she agrees to enter treatment.

-A professional, comprehensive intervention should include the following steps:
+A comprehensive intervention process should include the following steps:

 - Coaching the family to end behaviors that encourage or enable addiction at home